 Stearates have been used to make skin preparations from at least 1873 (deNavarre, 1975, p.
 283) and became the basis of a line of skin care products generally known as vanishing creams.
 The first commercial stearate cream was introduced in 1892 when Burroughs Wellcome began manufacturing Hazeline Snow (The Dublin Journal of Medical Science, 1892).

 See also: Vanishing Creams

 Established in London in 1880 from a partnership between two Americans, Silas Mainville Burroughs [1846-1895] and Henry Solomon Wellcome [1853-1936], Burroughs Wellcome & Co.
-Ltd supplied the pharmaceutical and medical professions with a range of standardised preparations.
-After Silas Burroughs died from influenza in 1894, the business went to Wellcome.
+Ltd. supplied the pharmaceutical and medical professions with a range of standardised preparations.
+After Silas Burroughs died from influenza in 1895, the business went to Wellcome.
 Henry was interested in primary research and established a Physiological Laboratory in 1894 to develop vaccines and sera, a Chemical Research Laboratory in 1896 to produce new drugs, and a Tropical Research Laboratory in 1902.
 The products developed and manufactured by the firm were distributed throughout the British Empire and beyond.

 The main object of ‘Wellcome’ Brand Products is to establish uniformity of content in drugs, and to eliminate variations and their first causes; in a word, STANDARDISATION.
 So we get back to sources, be they mineral, vegetable, animal, or their synthetic congeners; and to tests, whether chemical, optical or physiological.
 Moreover, the tests imposed by Burroughs Wellcome & Co. are subject to continual revision as new and improved standards of stringency are devised.
 ‘Wellcome’ Brand Products are, therefore, unsurpassed, and pre-eminently trustworthy.